HCL-CNP-NA/cnp-containerization/README.md

 Use terraform to automate infrastructure provisioning and ansible playbooks to automate provisioning of the Docker EE platform.

-## Spring Petclinic demo application
+## Spring Petclinic demo application and Dockerfile
-1. Retrieve spring petclinic application from github by selecting File --> New Project --> Maven --> Check out Maven Projects from SCM.
+1. From eclipse retrieve spring petclinic application from github by selecting File --> New Project --> Maven --> Check out Maven Projects from SCM.
 Select git from the SCM URL dropdown and paste https://github.com/spring-projects/spring-petclinic.git as the git location.
 Click next and then Finish.<br/>
-2. Add a Dockerfile as shown below to the project root folder as shown below<br/>
+2. Add a Dockerfile as shown below to the project root folder<br/>
 <img width="582" alt="springboot-petclinic" src="./Project.JPG">

 	FROM maven:3.3.9-jdk-8-onbuild AS petclinicbuild